The Bitwarden Blog

 End-to-end encryption is more secure

-Experience superior security with Bitwarden Secrets Manager
+Experience superior security with Bitwarden Secrets Management Solution

-How does Bitwarden encrypt data?
+How does Bitwarden encrypt data with encryption keys?

 Bitwarden uses multiple layers of encryption to secure your data — AES-CBC 256-bit encryption for your vault data, and PBKDF2 SHA-256 or Argon2 to derive your encryption key.
 Data can only be decrypted with the encryption key derived from your master password.

-Get started with Bitwarden Secrets Manager
+Get started with Bitwarden Secrets Manager for sensitive data